Backlog management hero 1

 This may sound like an effective strategy for backlog management, but overdoing it can compromise the quality of the backlog in two ways.
 First, it greatly increases the number of items in the backlog, which also increases the management overhead.
 Second, it changes the developers' focus from providing value and achieving goals to completing tasks.
 Project managers who are tempted to resolve every task dependency in the backlog should trust the Agile process rather than trying to manage the backlog for the distant future.

-Over Commitment by Product Owners
+Over Commitment by Product Owner

 Product owners are often pulled in many directions during software development.
 For example, they must decide which customer ideas they will transform into deliverables.
 These decisions also involve achieving some consensus among the project's many stakeholders, each of which may have a different definition of a successful project.
 In addition, a product owner must understand the client's business, its customers and the overall market when deciding which features to implement.